White walls and green doors of Tetouan medina, a UNESCO World Heritage Site in northern Morocco

 Pros

-- Traditional lunch with live music included
+• Traditional lunch with live music

 Cons

-- 14–18 hour day — one of the longest day trips available from Malaga
+• 14–18 hour day – one of the longest

-- Drinks not included with lunch — bring cash for extras
+• Drinks not included with lunch

 The biggest mistake people make on this trip: treating the border crossing as a fixed 30-minute stop.
 It is not.
 On a bad day – cruise ships in Ceuta, a busy Friday, Ramadan – it can run to 2 hours each way.
 That is built into the 14–18 hour window.
 Bring snacks, bring water, and do not book anything for the evening.